I have an appointment at LMH Health. What should I expect? | Learn More

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Tennis Elbow
+Home > Be Healthy > Health Library > Tennis elbow

 Tennis elbow is soreness or pain on the outer part of your elbow.
 It happens when you damage the tendons that connect the muscles of your forearm to your elbow.
 The damage makes it painful to rotate your forearm and flex your wrist and fingers backward.